antonefremov/teleport_job_worker/README.md

 3. After Client has scheduled several jobs on server and received a CorrelationID, they can connect to a streaming log output of a running batch process (server-streaming gRPC).

-#### Secondly, the app will have the following properties:
+#### Persistency
 - The app won't have any db persistency.
 Therefore, all the execution results and logs will be saved locally in files on a Linux machine running the app.

+#### Streaming output
+- An API will be provided for the clients to receive a streaming log output of a running job process.

+#### Administration/Monitoring
+- The app will have an API to start/stop the service and to query it's current status by respective admin staff.

+#### Traceability
 - Each batch should be associated with a unique CorrelationID so that all executable commands within a batch should be easily found in the Logs and Output.

+#### Security
-- The app will not have its own surrounding PKI to be used, so the corresponding certificates will be generated during the app installation and re-used in all subsequent interactions thereafter.
+- The app will not have its own surrounding PKI to be used, so the corresponding mock certificates will be generated during the app installation and re-used in all subsequent interactions thereafter.

+#### Configuration
+- The app should support dynamic config on start up and during the run.

+#### Logging
+- Both execution logs and output results will be stored in the file system as separate files.
+I/O sync objects will be required for querying/writing by multiple clients.

 The simplified Technical Architecture of the app will look as follows:
 ![Architecture image](/proposed_arch.jpg)

-## Proposed features of the app

-- Streaming output
-- Dynamic config
-- Logging
-- Monitoring

 ## Quick start